 GME is an inflammatory disease of the central nervous system.
 It usually won’t develop in older dogs over the age of 10.

 Most vets will tell you that they really don’t know the cause of GME but there are some that believe it is caused by repeated vaccination.
-Did you know that the same amount of a vaccine given to a 120 pound dog is given to a 5 pound dog?
+Did you know that the same amount of a vaccine given to a 120 pound dog is often given to a 5 pound dog?
 That is just crazy!

 Since I am not a doctor, I will let you watch Dr. Becker here in this video explain about this condition: